kurrent-io/KurrentDB-Client-Java/README.md

 ## Developing

 The SDK is built using [`Gradle`][gradle].
-Integration tests run against a server using Docker, with the [Kurrent gRPC Client Test Container][container].
+Integration tests run against a server using Docker.

 ### Run tests

 Tests are written using [TestContainers](https://www.testcontainers.org/) and require [Docker](https://www.docker.com/) to be installed.

-Specific docker images can be specified via the enviroment variable `EVENTSTORE_IMAGE`.
+Specific docker images can be specified via the environment variable `EVENTSTORE_IMAGE`.

 ## Open Telemetry